Autodesk InfraWorks 2025 | Get Prices & Buy Official Software

 Aggregate large amounts of data to generate information-rich context models.

-Visualise conceptual design options for roadway, rail and public transport, civil structures and water infrastructure projects.
+Visualize conceptual design options for roadway, rail and transit, civil structures, and water infrastructure projects.

-Analyse traffic flow across cities and conduct line-of-sight studies to visualise impacts of design changes.
+Analyze traffic flow across cities and conduct line-of-sight studies to visualize impacts of design changes.

 Bring together extensive data from different sources to ground your designs in reality.

-Rapidly conceptualise, evaluate and iterate on roadway, site, rail, water and other infrastructure projects.
+Rapidly conceptualize, evaluate, and iterate on roadway, site, rail, water, and other infrastructure projects.

-Explore conceptual designs in context that allow you to visualise your project under different weather conditions or integrate your GIS data to explore existing conditions to understand design impacts.
+Explore conceptual designs in context that allow you to visualize your project under different weather conditions or integrate your GIS data to explore existing conditions to understand design impacts.

 Reduce overall design time with automated analysis and design tools.
-Analyse the impact of the surrounding natural and built environment within your project scope with different simulation tools.
+Analyze the impact of the surrounding natural and built environment within your project scope with different simulation tools.

 —Andreas Rau, Head of Product Management, TSB